-St Nicholas , just east of the cathedral group is one of Suzdal’s own fine small 18th-century churches.
+The combined Hospital Chambers and St Nicholas Church is just east of the cathedral group.
+St Nicholas is one of Suzdal’s own fine small...

 Rural Suzdal is a great place to cleanse body and soul in a Russian banya (hot bath).
 Beautiful, lakeside bani are available for...

 On the grounds of the Intercession Convent, the old refectory is now a rustic restaurant serving hearty Russian fare in an atmospheric...

 Saviour Monastery of St Euthymius information

 Founded in the 14th century to protect the town’s northern entrance, Suzdal’s biggest monastery grew mighty in the 16th and 17th centuries after Vasily III, Ivan the Terrible and the noble Pozharsky family funded impressive new stone buildings, and big land and property acquisitions.
 It was girded with its great brick walls and towers in the 17th century.